vbfox/blog/_posts/2016-10-17-more-fsharp-colors-in-terminal.md

 * On windows ConEmu is still the best you can do, it's buggy but usable.
-There is a little trick to enable more than 16 colors but it's easy and need to be done only once per session, I'll explain how to do it from code in in [a dedicated paragraph](#conemu) but you can simply display one of the ConEmu sample file with `cmd /c type "%ConEmuBaseDir%\Addons\AnsiColors256.ans"` and it'll activate it.
+There is a little trick to enable more than 16 colors but it's easy and need to be done only once per session, I'll explain how to do it from code in [Appendix A](#conemu) but you can simply display one of the ConEmu sample file with `cmd /c type "%ConEmuBaseDir%\Addons\AnsiColors256.ans"` and it'll activate it.
 * On macOS (Tested on sierra) the integrated terminal can display 256 colors without problems but will translate any True Color command to 16 colors, giving a very ugly result.
 But [iTerm2][iterm2] is free works !